Prajwal-PS7/chRegistry/README.md

 Script to re-generate the registry entry for Universal Discovery Agent (UDAgent)
 ## Overview

-This script facilitates the regeneration of registry entries for the Universal Discovery Agent (UDAgent) on Unix-based operating systems.
+This script facilitates the regeneration of registry entries for Universal Discovery Agent (UDAgent) on Unix-based operating systems.
 The UDAgent is a critical component for discovering and collecting information about the system it's installed on.

 ## Usage